d-ronnqvist/d-ronnqvist.github.com/_posts/2014-07-13-swipe-to-delete-for-voiceover.md

         return NO;
     }

-    BOOL shouldBeEditable = /* Determine if the cell should be deletable or not (based on your business logic) */;
+    BOOL shouldBeEditable = // Determine if the cell should be deletable or not (based on your business logic) return shouldBeEditable;
-    return shouldBeEditable;
 }
 {% endhighlight %}

 # 2. There needs to be able a way to handle the deletion.

 If there isn't a way to handle the deletion, UIKit will not add the Actions to the Rotor.
-Unsurprisingly, this is done in just the same way that the swipe-to-delete feature, by implementing `-tableView:commitEditingStyle:forRowAtIndexPath:`.
+Unsurprisingly, this is done in just the same way that the swipe-to-delete feature, by implementing
+`tableView:commitEditingStyle:forRowAtIndexPath:`.
 It's even documented in (not the Rotor part, but the swipe-to-delete part)

 > To enable the swipe-to-delete feature of table views (wherein a user swipes horizontally across a row to display a Delete button), you must implement this method.